aduguid/Portfolio/README.md

                 <img src="https://raw.githubusercontent.com/aduguid/SoftwarePortfolio/master/Images/ReadMe/vsto.excel.ribbon.serverhelp.gif" align="top" width="256px" title="Excel Server Help" />
                 <br>
                 <br>
-                <span style="max-width:256px;">Written in C#, VB.NET and VBA to ping servers as well as create a Microsoft Remote Desktop Manager file.
+                <span style="max-width:256px;">This Add-In allows the user to ping a list of servers and creates a file for Microsoft Remote Desktop Manager from an Excel table.
+This is used for quickly determining which servers are offline in a list.
+Written in C#, VB.NET and VBA.
                 </span>
                 <br>
             </kbd>